Soon-to-be mamas, keep your little one safe for every journey with these tips on choosing the perfect car seat and fitting it correctly

 When you’re shopping for a car seat you will come across various standards and names (R44, R129 & I-size).
 They’re not as complicated as they seem, and they’re there to tell you the standard the seat is made to. i-Size is a European-wide car seat regulation which aims to make seats safer and simpler, and it’s the latest one, so the one you need to know about.
 One of the benefits of i-Size is that it ensures that the seat protects your little one from side impact.
 All of Joie’s car seats have undergone enhanced testing during development, so they’re a failsafe option when it comes to choosing yours.

 WHAT IS A FIVE-POINT-HARNESS?

-When you’re shopping for your baby’s first car seat, you’ll come across the term ‘five-point-harness’.
-All this is referring to is the straps which hold your baby in place: one over each shoulder, one round each side of the baby, and one between their legs, which all click into a secure plug usually over the baby’s tummy or nappy.
+When you’re shopping for your baby’s first car seat, you’ll come across the term ‘five-point harness’.
+All this is referring to is the straps that hold your baby in place: one over each shoulder, one round on each side of the baby, and one between their legs, which all click into a secure plug usually over the baby’s tummy or nappy.

 - Keep all the literature that comes with anything you buy for your baby.
 It can be helpful to have it all in the same place, even if you feel certain you won’t need it again.

 - Ensure every adult who’s likely to look after your baby knows how to use all of the necessary products.
-It can be really helpful to create checklist for this purpose.
-It’s the kind of thing which will give you peace of mind when you’re not with your baby.
+It can be really helpful to create a checklist for this purpose.
+It’s the kind of thing that will give you peace of mind when you’re not with your baby.